- 1/3 cup butter or margarine, melted

 - 1/4 cup sugar

-- In a large bowl, beat the butter, sugar, lemon juice and eggs.
-Combine the flour, baking powder and salt; stir into egg mixture alternately with milk, beating well after each addition.
-Fold in the blueberries, nuts and lemon peel.
+- In a mixing bowl, beat butter, sugar, juice and eggs.
+Combine flour, baking powder and salt; stir into egg mixture alternately with milk.
+Fold in peel, nuts and blueberries.
+Pour into a greased 8-in. x 4-in. loaf pan.
+Bake at 350° for 60-70 minutes or until bread tests done.
+Cool in pan for 10 minutes.